resibots/blackdrops/docs/dart_tutorial.md

 - The reward function is unknown to Black-DROPS and has to learn it from data
 - The reward function is simply the negative distance of the end-effector to the desired location
 - The policy we optimize for is a simple feed-forward neural network with one hidden layer (and the hyperbolic tangent function as the activation function)
+- We optimize the policy for just reaching one target and not for any target

 ### Tutorial